Xeb3rnium/WoTBlitz-Ratings-Tryhard/README.md

 Thanks to Jylpah, Topdawg and RollingSwarm for useful input

 <br>
+# TEMPORARY NOTE
-Note: Script will break if run outside season times, -u and -p needs finishing
+Script will break if run outside season times, -u and -p needs finishing Works only for EU server but you can change the regions in the urls to na, ru or asia

 ## How to use